research-driven design for a wealth management tool.

 IMPACT ON PRODUCT

-The report yielded insights that determined the product roadmap in advance of beta launch.
+We delivered a report and product punch list that prioritized issues (P0-P3) via Productboard.
+It determined the product roadmap in advance of beta launch.

 Report readout with Enrich